Large Language Models Can Perform Automatic Modulation Classification via Discretized Self-supervised Candidate Retrieval: Ablation Studies

 \subsubsection{Effect of Discretization Granularity}

-As shown in Fig.~\ref{fig:bins}, the optimal discretization granularity is model-dependent. \textit{Gemini-2.5-Flash} performance peaks at 45.5\% with $5$ bins and degrades monotonically with finer granularity.
-In contrast, \textit{Gemini-2.5-Pro}'s performance is non-monotonic, peaking at 47.5\% with $10$ bins.
-The more capable Pro model appears to benefit from slightly more feature detail than the Flash model.
-Nevertheless, For both models excessively fine-grained features reduce accuracy, confirming that a tuned symbolic representation is superior to a high-precision one.
+Fig.~\ref{fig:bins} shows that the optimal number of bins is model-dependent. \textit{Gemini-2.5-Flash} performance peaks at 45.5\% with 5 bins and degrades monotonically with finer granularity. \textit{Gemini-2.5-Pro}'s accuracy is non-monotonic, peaking at 47.5\% with 10 bins before declining.
+The more capable Pro model can leverage slightly more feature detail, but for both models excessively fine-grained discretization hurts performance.
+This indicates that coarse symbolic codes align better with LLM reasoning over noisy physical-layer signals than high-precision numerical representations.